JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_06_Outlook.md

 #### Exercise 1 - Draft an email with Copilot in Outlook
 #### Exercise 2 - Get coaching on your email
 #### Exercise 3 - How can AI help me be productive?
-#### Exercise 4 - Optional - Retrieve action items from your meeting
-#### Exercise 5 - Optional - Conduct and record the meeting in Microsoft Teams

 ### Exercise 1 - Draft an email with Copilot in Outlook ###
 1. Open Microsoft Outlook on the desktop and select **New Email**.